 The academic plan includes 18 credits for elective activities.
 To this end, students can select courses organised for this and other degree programmes of this Faculty and the University in general, or opt for other educational activities that can be measured in credits.
 These can be seminars, conferences, refresher courses and other activities organised by this University or another entity, provided that they are congruent with the study programme.
 Normally, a maximum of 4 credits can be awarded for this kind of activities, which must be approved beforehand by the Academic Board.
 For information on how to obtain credits for such activities, students have to contact their tutor.
 Pursuant to article 5, paragraph 7, of Ministerial Decree 270/2004, students may be awarded up to 12 credits for professional knowledge and skills certified and/or acquired during post-secondary level training activities and approved by the Academic Board of the degree programme.
+See also the paragraph Structure of the course - Presentation of the study plan.
 For students pursuing a Bachelor's degree in Production and Protection of Plants and Green Areas, the Academic Board notably recommends the elective courses specified in the list and table below.

-- "Protection of urban forestry and ornamental crops" bundle - Ornamental arboriculture and urban forestry - Plant pathology applied to ornamental plants and turfgrass
+"Protection of urban forestry and ornamental crops" bundle

-- Urban entomology and parasitology - "Design and management of green areas" bundle - Survey, map drawing and materials for green areas - Ornamental arboriculture and urban forestry - Floriculture and turfgrasses
+- Ornamental arboriculture and urban forestry - Plant pathology applied to ornamental plants and turfgrass - Urban entomology and parasitology - "Design and management of green areas" bundle - Survey, map drawing and materials for green areas - Ornamental arboriculture and urban forestry - Floriculture and turfgrasses